isabella232/journeys.en/help/using/building-journeys/journeyinterface.md

 ---
 title: The journey designer's interface
-seo-title: The journey designer's interface
-description: The journey designer's interface
-seo-description: Learn about the journey designer's interface
+description: Learn about the journey designer's interface
 page-status-flag: never-activated
 uuid: 269d590c-5a6d-40b9-a879-02f5033863fc
 contentOwner: sauviat